liling10822/DSCI560/README.md

 [![DOI](https://zenodo.org/badge/298402588.svg)](https://zenodo.org/badge/latestdoi/298402588)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/liling10822/DSCI560.git/master?filepath=Three%20Scripts.ipynb)

-1.py works for generating 1000 random numbers between 0 to 100, and then resulting a 1.csv file.
+random_num.py works for generating 1000 random numbers between 0 to 100, and then resulting a random_num.csv file.

-2.py works for generating 1000 numbers based on 1.csv by using function y=3x+6, and then resulting a 2.csv file.
+function_random_num.py works for generating 1000 numbers based on random_num.csv by using function y=3x+6, and then resulting a function_random_num.csv file.

-3.py works for visualizing the result of 1.csv and 2.csv, and then resulting a 3.png file.
+visualization_nums.py works for visualizing the result of random_num.csv and function_random_num.csv, and then resulting a visualization_nums.png file.

-Three Script.ipynb is a jupyter notebook which works for invoking above 3 files in one notebook.
+Three Script.ipynb is a jupyter notebook which works for invoking above 3 files in one notebook and generating the distributions of initial, intermediate and final results.

  ## How to create a virtual environment for the GitHub project

-1. Install virtualenv package on your computer by running command line below
+1. Install virtualenv package on your computer by running the command line below

       ```pip install virtualenv```

-2. Copy the url of repository and clone it by running command line below
+2. Copy the url of repository and clone it by running the command line below

       ```git clone https://github.com/liling10822/DSCI560.git```

 3. Running ```cd DSCI560```  to go to the folder that you cloned

-4. Create a blank virtual environment called dsci560H4 by running command line below
+4. Create a blank virtual environment called dsci560H4 by running the command line below

      For macOS and Linux: ```python3 -m venv dsci560H4```